yu-ming-chen/tp/docs/UserGuide.md

 When you edit a budget, the information on its budget card will be updated immediately.

+ > ⚠ Although both `NAME` and `THRESHOLD` fields are optional, the command must include at least one of these prefixes.

 ✏ Example: `edit 2 n/NUS Computing Club`

 This will rename the budget at index 2 to "NUS Computing Club" as seen in Figure 5.2.3.1 below: